amyhe1995/Job-Hunter/README.md

 - superagent
 - sqlite3

+## Full Stack

+you can make changes to both the front and back end. you can add, delete and update use information.

 ## Setup

 - [ ] Clone this repo, navigate to it, install packages, and start the server with `npm run dev`